zulfadz/the-plain/_posts/2022-07-11-set-with-finite-subsets-countable.md

 The key part of this statement is that if we take any finite subset of $$B$$, the elements of the subset will always add up to 2 or less.

 Intuitively, the implication of this condition is that $$B$$ can be decomposed into countably many finite subsets.
-As the union of countably many finite subsets is countable (Theorem 1.5.8 in Abbott) we can establish that $$B$$ is countable.
+As the union of countably many finite subsets is countable (Theorem 1.5.8 in Abbott), we can establish that $$B$$ is countable.

 To see this argument more clearly[^1], for each $$n \in \mathbb N $$ define